 WHAT WE DO

-The Kennett Education Foundation (KEF) is a community-based, non-profit foundation, committed to supporting and enriching the educational experience in the Kennett Consolidated School District by providing Education Grants to educators and students and Scholarships to graduating seniors.
+The Kennett Education Foundation (KEF) is a community-based, non-profit foundation, committed to supporting and enriching the educational experience in the Kennett Consolidated School District.

 MEET THE TEAM